Skip to main content

 3. Verify that the PureStorageCluster resource was created:

-kubectl get purestoragecluster -n <portworx>
+oc get purestoragecluster -n <portworx>

-5. Verify the upgrade:
+5. Verify the migration:

-kubectl get storagecluster -n <portworx>
+oc get storagecluster -n <portworx>

-After a successful upgrade:
+After a successful migration:

-• Older Pods removed
+• Older pods are removed

-• New Pods prefixed with px-pure-csi-
+• New pods prefixed with px-pure-csi- are created

-• Migrator Pods are retained for debugging
+• Migrator pods are retained for debugging

 Clean up stale files